Deign86/Digital-Classroom-Assignment-for-PLV-CEIT-Bldg--with-backend-/guidelines/FIREBASE_QUICK_REFERENCE.md

 1. Login works with admin credentials
 2. Can create classroom in app
 3. Classroom appears in Firebase Console
-4. Can submit booking request as faculty
+4. Can submit reservation request as faculty
 5. Can approve request as admin
 6. Real-time updates work (edit in console, see in app)